The life cycle of successful product features

 What you once found amazing is now boring.
 You can use that to your advantage.

 There was a time when car navigation systems were rare.
-“As if I can’t read a map!”, my dad used to say whenever that technology came up.
+“As if I can’t read a map!”, my dad used to say when that technology became more present in cars.

 But that changed quickly.
 He soon started to see the value of a car navigation system.
 To many people, a navigation system became an attractive quality of their next car.
 And soon after, as more and more cars were fitted with navigation systems, performance expectations increased (more colours! voice control! auto-updating maps!).